 If you can’t afford to make your student loan payments, there are options available to you to avoid default.
 Always begin by contacting your lender to look into adjusting your repayment plan.
 Most lenders offer a wide range of repayment plan options to suit your needs.
 Typically, you will be automatically enrolled in a standard repayment plan, but other arrangements may be available.
 The federal government offers these other plans, like Income-Driven repayment, but private lenders may not.

 As mentioned above, deferment or forbearance may also be an option for putting off your student loans.
-Regardless of which route you take to avoid default, it’s important that you always read the fine print and make sure you understand how your interest may be affected or when it may be capitalized.
+Regardless of which route you take to avoid default, it’s important that you always read the fine print.
+Additionally, make sure you understand how your interest may be affected or when it may be capitalized.

 Paying Off Your Student Loan Debt Efficiently

 With a little research and planning, you can pay off your student loan debt as quickly and efficiently as possible.
-Whether you’re getting ready to apply for student loans or will soon be entering your repayment period, there are some practical tips worth keeping in mind.
+If you’re getting ready to apply for student loans, there are some practical tips worth keeping in mind.

 Look Into Consolidation or Refinancing

-If you have multiple loans with varying interest rates, or if your financial situation has changed since you took out your loans, it may be worth looking into consolidation or refinancing.
+If you have multiple loans with varying interest rates, it may be worth looking into consolidation or refinancing.
 Student loan refinancing may allow you to secure a lower interest rate on your current loans while also consolidating multiple loans into one single balance.
 This can save you a lot of money over the repayment period of your loan.

 Get Help From Your Employer